flutter/website/src/content/get-started/fwe/user-input.md

 " %}

 ### `TimePickerDialog`
 `TimePickerDialog` is a dialog that presents a time picker.
 It can be activated by calling the `showTimePicker()` function.
-A slight difference from `showDatePicker()`, `showTimePicker` instead returns a `Future<TimeOfDay>`.
+Instead of returning a `Future<DateTime>`, `showTimePicker` instead returns a `Future<TimeOfDay>`.
 Once again, don't forget to await the function call!

 {% render docs/code-and-image.md,
 image:"fwe/user-input/TimePicker.gif",